keith/ghb/README.md

 You can put these anywhere in your $PATH.
 If you'd like you can use my [homebrew formula](https://github.com/Keithbsmiley/homebrew-formulae/blob/master/Formula/ghb.rb) to install ghb as well.
-Note it does not manage all dependencies such as [requests](http://docs.python-requests.org/en/latest/)